-- M4.1 Failure to comply with move-out and/or residence hall closing instructions are not permitted. - M4.2 Damages to residential spaces are not permitted.
+- M4.1 Failure to comply with move-out or residence hall closing instructions is not permitted. - M4.2 Damages to residential spaces are not permitted.
 Damages in rooms at move-out and/or discovered during residence hall closings may result in charges to students' accounts.

-O1.0 Outdoor Recreational Spaces
+01.0 Outdoor Recreational Spaces